typeclasses/step/block/readme.md

   * `BlockBlock`, consisting of one block type nested within another
   * `NonEmpty`, though some operations are inefficient

+Although the features of this package are divided among a handful of classes, the central one to remember is the titular `Block` class, which is a subclass of nearly all of them.
+Generally you can't go wrong by putting a `Block x xs` constraint on your definitions, even if a more specific class might suffice.

 To define your own block type, you will need a dependency on the `block-class` package.
 You may also find it helpful to use the `Block.Null` module from the `block-types` package.